michael105/c_vector_map/README.md

 It wouldn't be a problem to e.g. change the blocksize of the managed memory blocks;
 change the count of elements per block dynamically, or use also spare memory areas, left over at the end of a block.
+However, this would add some overhead again;
+and I didn't need it in the udevd daemon I wrote.
+There I did focus the most minimal resource usage possible.

 Comparing benchmarks would be quite interesting.